facebook/infer/website/versioned_docs/version-1.0.0/checker-racerd.md

 `@ThreadSafe` and (2) using a lock via the `synchronized` keyword.
 In both cases, RacerD will look for concurrency issues in the code containing the signal and all of its dependencies.
-In particular, it will report races between any non-`private` methods of the same class that can peform conflicting accesses.
+In particular, it will report races between any non-`private` methods of the same class that can perform conflicting accesses.
 Annotating a class/interface with `@ThreadSafe` also triggers checking for all of the subclasses of the class/implementations of the interface.